voiio/voiio.github.io/README.md

 #### 2. inspiring

 We want to inspire people to do new things.
 We build products and services that exceed our customers wildest dreams.
-Cars not faster horses.
+Cars, not faster horses.

 #### 3. clutch